bjindal4/grunt-treeshake/README.md

 **Default:** false

 If *true*, will report what files were included in build.
-If "verbose", will report what is included (with file and line number) and excluded.
+If "verbose", will report the package structure, what is included (with file and line number), and excluded.

+####log

+**Type:** String

+**Default:** "console"

+If any string other than "console" is provided it will try to write to that location instead of logging to the console.

+####clearLog

+**Type:** Boolean

+**Default:** false

+If true then the log file will be cleared before writing every time.
+This only works with log being set to a file path.

+####logLimit

+**Type:** Int

+**Default:** 10,000

+This will limit the output to the log file and automatically truncate at "logLimit" number of characters.
+So this only works when "log" has a file path.

 ####wrap